MaximumADHD/Minecrafted-Smooth-Terrain/README.md

 ## Bug Workaround

 When you open a place with the modified terrain, the terrain likely won't be using cubes immediately.
 This is a bug on Roblox's end, but you can work around it by applying any change to the `materials.json` file.
-Just put a space next to a comma, save the file, and that'll force Roblox to refresh and correctly pick up on the cubified' configuration!
+Just put a space next to a comma, save the file, and that'll force Roblox to refresh and correctly pick up on the cubified configuration!